kaushikb9/kb-hugo/content/posts/ai-and-humans/index.md

 ### Evolving with AI

+We haven’t cracked all of this.
+Some parts are still rough.
+But thinking in this way has helped us ask better questions and build towards stronger answers.
 This model helped me pause and rethink how I should be strategising to leverage AI better.
 There is no doubt we are heading toward an AI-first future, but I think we still have a year or two where humans play a critical role — helping make AI agents smarter, faster, and more useful.
 It’s better to accept that and start upskilling ourselves for an exciting future.

 I keep asking engineers on my team: "Are you writing code, or are you writing code that can write code?"
 That shift means rethinking how we structure inputs, build feedback interfaces, store memory, and even write docs.